openconfig/featureprofiles/feature/experimental/bgp/otg_tests/bgp_override_as_path_split_horizon_test/README.md

         *  1 Occurrence: 65502 65500 65501 65499
         *  3 Occurrences: 65502 65501 65501 65501 65499
         *  4 Occurrences: 65502 65501 65501 65501 65501 65499 (Should be rejected)
-    *  Verify that the DUT accepts the route with 1 and 3 occurrences of AS 65501 but rejects it with 4 occurrences.
+    *  Verify that the ATE Port2 receives the route with 1 and 3 occurrences of AS 65501 but rejects it with 4 occurrences.
     *  Validate session state and capabilities received on DUT using telemetry.
 *  Test "allow-own-as 4:
     *  Change the DUT's configuration to "allow-own-as 4".